Phone Recommendations

 General disadvantages of Google's Pixels :

-Personally, I don't want to recommend Google's Pixels since they are generally inferior to most cellphones at their price point (aside from their camera if you consider it).
+Personally, I refuse to recommend Google's Pixels (if you're a c/privatelife regular and/or TheAnonymouseJoker follower you're not considering Pixels in the first place anyway) since they are generally inferior to most cellphones at their price point (aside from their camera if you consider it).
 However, depending on your usage case, here is what I can recommend in case you really want to get a Pixel cellphone :

 OnePlus [3(T); 5(T); 6]

 OK, let's face it: OnePlus is basically the US branch of Oppo (BBK by extension) in everything but name.
 However, this doesn't mean that their older (& unfortunately discontinued) cellphones suck.
-In fact, the 3(T) is pretty good (and less problematic than the more advanced Poco F1).
-5(T) & 6 are probably fine, but I haven't used them & probably won't use them, considering OnePlus' rarity in the region I'm stuck in) is fine enough, provided that you could maintain it yourself (again, it's discontinued)
+In fact, the 3(T) & 6 is pretty good (and less problematic than the more advanced Poco F1).
+5(T) is probably fine, but I haven't used them & probably won't use them, considering OnePlus' rarity in the region I'm stuck in & lack of well-maintained ≤A12L builds for it other than /e/) is fine enough, provided that you could maintain it yourself (again, it's discontinued) & don't mind trading in microSD for fastboot oem unlock.

 General advantages of OnePlus :